okekejus/personal_spotify_tracking/README.md

 ## How common is my taste in music?
 ## What kind of music do I *truly* like?
-## Do hit songs have something that guarantees they will be a hit?
+## Do popular songs have something that guarantees they will be popular?
 ## Do songs I *truly* like have something that guarantees I will like them?
 ## What do my favourite songs look like?